leovct/zk-evm-prover-infra/README.md

 Now, let's attempt to prove the second witness using the first witness proof.

-Notice how we add the 'previous-proof' argument when proving a range of witnesses
+Notice how we specify the `--previous-proof` flag when proving a range of witnesses.
+Only the first witness in the range does not need this flag.

 ```bash
 folder="/tmp/witnesses"
 witness_id=20362227